-They are a postcard motif and the most famous landmark of the island of Corfu: the white Vlacherna Monastery with the Mouse Island in the background.
-Even the Austrian Empress Sisi was so taken with the scenery that she is said to have swum here often to enjoy the lonely silence of Pontikonisi.
+They are a postcard motif and the most famous landmark of the island of Corfu: the white Vlacherna Monastery with Mouse Island in the background.
+Even the Austrian Empress Sisi was so taken with the scenery that she is said to have swum here often to enjoy the peaceful silence of Pontikonisi.

 🏖️ Dream beaches & hidden bays